OBF/FALDO/README.md

 _:example_e a faldo:Position ,
                 faldo:ExactPosition ,
                 faldo:ReverseStrandPosition ;
-            faldo:position "1965072"^^xsd:integer ; # Note that the biological start position is numerically greater than the end position. faldo:reference refseq:NC_000913.2 .
+            faldo:position "1965072"^^xsd:integer ; # Note that the biological end position is numerically less than the start position. faldo:reference refseq:NC_000913.2 .
 ```